moushni210/C_Programs/Control structures.md

     return 0;
 }
 ```
-23.Write a C program to find the smallest element in an array.
+## 23.Write a C program to find the smallest element in an array using a for loop.
 ```c
 #include <stdio.h>
 int main()